MadiShotykbayev/Assignment-5/README.md

 The BST class represents the Binary Search Tree.
 It uses a private inner class Node to represent each node in the tree.
 Each Node object contains a key-value pair, as well as references to its left and right child nodes.

 ## Constructor
-Node(K key, V value): Constructs a new Node object with the specified key and value.
+- 'Node(K key, V value)': Constructs a new Node object with the specified key and value.
 ## Public Methods
-void put(K key, V value): Inserts a new key-value pair into the BST.
+- 'void put(K key, V value)': Inserts a new key-value pair into the BST.
 If the key already exists, the corresponding value is updated.
-V get(K key): Retrieves the value associated with the specified key from the BST.
-If the key is not found, null is returned. void delete(K key): Removes the key-value pair with the specified key from the BST, if it exists.
+- 'V get(K key)': Retrieves the value associated with the specified key from the BST.
+If the key is not found, null is returned.
+- 'void delete(K key)': Removes the key-value pair with the specified key from the BST, if it exists.
-Iterable<K> iterator(): Returns an iterable collection of keys in the BST.
-The keys are returned in ascending order based on their natural ordering. int size(): Returns the number of key-value pairs stored in the BST.
+- 'Iterable<K> iterator()': Returns an iterable collection of keys in the BST.
+The keys are returned in ascending order based on their natural ordering.
+- 'int size()': Returns the number of key-value pairs stored in the BST.
 ## Usage
 Here's an example of how to use the BST class: